rubykit/kit/docs/API.md

 Notes:

 - GraphQL could be a valid alternative, but I think they lost conceptually.
-Would not try to discourage someone from using it, but I’m personally 90% sure JSON-api is a better choice.
+Would not try to discourage someone from using it, but I’m 90% sure JSON-api is a better choice :)

 Ressources: